youtube/cobalt/cobalt/site/docs/reference/starboard/modules/13/drm.md

 establish ticket uniqueness, issuing multiple requests with the same ticket may result in undefined behavior.
 The value `kSbDrmTicketInvalid` must not be used.

 `type`: The case-sensitive type of the session update request payload.
-`initialization_data`: The data for which the session update request payload is created. `initialization_data_size`: The size of the session update request payload.
+Must not be NULL. `initialization_data`: The data for which the session update request payload is created.
+Must not be NULL. `initialization_data_size`: The size of the session update request payload.

 #### Declaration ####